-This section provides a description of the methodology and data that underpins the carbon footprint calculator.
-Various components of the calculator draw inspiration from existing models created by the European Environment Agency (29), International Civil Aviation Organisation (30), and the UK department for Business, Energy, and Industrial Strategy (22).
+- 180 The calculator presented here draws inspiration from existing models created by the European Environment Agency (29), International Civil Aviation Organisation (30), and the UK department for Business, Energy, and Industrial Strategy (22).
 Some elements have been simplified for the purpose of this project.
 However, the use-case of this model - for individuals and not organisations - has at times allowed a more detailed approach.
-The model consists of four main components that represent each mode of transport: Aircraft, rail, car, and coach.
+The model consists of four main components that represent each 185 - mode of transport: Aircraft, rail, car, and coach (figure 1).
 22 cities form a network of travel links, any combination of which may be compiled to form a route from the UK to Sharm El-Sheikh.
+However, the typical user will be presented with four possible routes that have been chosen to represent varying degrees of convenience versus carbon-efficiency.
 Routes that traverse areas classified by the UK foreign office as 'Advise against all travel', such as Iraq and Libya, have been excluded.
-Many possible ferry routes have also been discounted as these services have been discontinued since the Covid-19 pandemic.
-The output of the model suggests the likely contenders for most time-efficient and most carbon-efficient routes.
+Many possible ferry